DavidSantia/tag_api/README.md

 ./clean.sh
 ```

-Then start the database, NATS server, and api-server as follows:
+Then start the database, NATS server, and API server as follows:
 ```sh
 docker-compose up
 ```
 The NATS server handles communication between the services.
-In this Basic example, the API server server subscribes to NATS, but
+In this Basic example, the API server subscribes to NATS, but
 it doesn't do anything further.

 ## How it works